wtergan/PyTorch-ML-Implementations/README.md

 In this modified version of ResNet, we will:

-- Implement the 34-layer variant of the proposed architecture, to better accommodate the CIFAR-10 dataset.
-This is chosen because in the paper it was demonstrated that the performance was not substantial between the 18-layer variant and the 18-layer plain net (although the res net version do converge faster).
+- Implement the 18-layer variant of the proposed architecture.
+Pleae note that the higher layer versions are "better than the 18 and 34 versions by considerable margins" (page 7).

     -- please note that the higher layer version are "better than the 18 and 34 versions by considerable margins" (page 7).